papyrus-mc/papyruscs/readme.md

                     Provide two values with comma separated, eg: -10,10 --limitz          Limits the chunk rendering in the z dimension (inclusive).
+                    Provide two values with comma separated, eg: -10,10 -y, --limity      (Default: -1) Limits the chunk rendering in the y dimension (inclusive).
+For y provide just one positive value, eg: 10.
+                    -1 means: all
-                    Provide two values with comma separated, eg: -10,10 --threads         (Default: 16) Set maximum of used threads --help            Display this help screen.
+  --threads         (Default: 16) Set maximum of used threads --help            Display this help screen.
   --version         Display version information.